 Do you play football, basketball, lacrosse, soccer, baseball or softball, field hockey, rugby, ice hockey, water polo, roller hockey, handball, racquetball, squash, or volleyball?
 Do you participate in gymnastics, surfing, skiing, track and field, skateboarding, skydiving, weightlifting, wrestling, boxing, or martial arts?
 If so, the American Dental Association recommends that you wear a mouthguard!

 Whether or not you have braces, mouthguards can prevent serious trauma to your mouth and teeth during these activities.
-Our orthodontists in Cary and Raleigh can fit you for a custom mouthguard once you have completed your orthodontic treatment as well as for a “boil and bite” mouthguard during treatment.
+Our orthodontists in Raleigh can fit you for a custom mouthguard once you have completed your orthodontic treatment as well as for a “boil and bite” mouthguard during treatment.

 Types of Mouthguards